RajithaReniguntla/RajithaReniguntla/README.md

 ---

 ### 💡 What I Care About:
-- Using data to solve *real-world* problems — from global logistics to public policy, I want to leverage analytics to make an impact!
+- I believe in the power of data to solve *real-world* challenges, and I want to leverage analytics to create a meaningful impact.
 ---

 ### 📫 Let’s connect!